W. K. Stratton (actor)

-Stratton played the role of Lawrence "Larry" Stanton III in three episodes of the science fiction television series Quantum Leap from 1992.
+Stratton appeared in the 1979 film The Great Santini.
+Stratton played the role of Lawrence "Larry" Stanton III on three episodes of the science fiction television series Quantum Leap.
 He also starred in the comedy-drama television series Tequila and Bonetti.
 Stratton guest-starred in television programs including The Love Boat; The Rockford Files; Airwolf; The Incredible Hulk; The A-Team; Battlestar Galactica; The Rookies; Murder, She Wrote; Tales of the Gold Monkey; Magnum, P.I.; Lou Grant and Hill Street Blues.
 He also appeared in a few films.